michael-brewer-ds/megaline_analysis/README.md

 # Megaline Statistical Data Analysis

+## Overview
+This project analyzes simulated customer behavior and revenue patterns for Megaline, a telecom operator offering two prepaid plans: Surf and Ultimate.
+The objective is to determine which plan generates more revenue and provide a data-driven recommendation to support marketing budget allocation.

+Using a sample of approximately 500 customers, this analysis examines call, message, and internet usage throughout 2018, then compares plan performance through exploratory analysis and statistical testing.

+## Business Problem
+Megaline’s commercial team needs to know which prepaid plan brings in more revenue so the company can allocate its advertising budget more effectively.
+This project evaluates the revenue performance of Surf and Ultimate by analyzing customer usage behavior and testing whether observed differences are statistically significant.

 ## Executive Summary
 Ultimate generates higher and more stable revenue than Surf, with statistically significant results.
 The analysis supports prioritizing Ultimate in marketing, optimizing pricing structures, and exploring a new unlimited-tier plan to better capture high-usage customers.